Revolutionary Government of the Republic of Indonesia

 Although frequently referred to as the PRRI/Permesta rebellion, the Permesta rebels were a separate movement in Sulawesi, that had pledged allegiance with the PRRI on 17 February 1958.

 Background: Rebellion of the colonels

 Prior to the establishment of the PRRI, there were several "rebellions" led by the various regional Army commanders in Sumatra.
 These events were the result of growing dissatisfaction with the Central Government and Indonesia's faltering economic development.
 The Central Government was seen by some in the outer islands (i.e. outside of Java) as disconnected from the Indonesian people.
-Some Army commands in the outer islands began covertly operating smuggling operations of copra and contraband items to improve their financial position.
+Some Army commands in the outer islands began covert smuggling operations of copra and contraband items to improve their financial position.
 These operations were soon followed with requests for greater economic and political autonomy from the Central Government in Jakarta.
 After their demands were not met they began to rebel against the government, conducting a series of bloodless coups within their regional command areas, and setting up alternative local government systems.
 The rebel army commands included: